Instagram Combined Shape quotation Created with Sketch. 69

 Biology at SUNY Potsdam is founded on the principle of providing a quality undergraduate education for students with diverse interests.

 A broad general background in biology, as part of a liberal arts education, allows students to pursue a variety of careers or continue learning at the graduate level.
-The Department of Biology offers both Bachelor of Arts (B.A.) and Bachelor of Science (B.S.) degrees.
+The Department of Biology offers a Bachelor of Arts (B.A.) and Bachelor of Science (B.S.) degrees in biology, as well as a B.S. in Biomedical Sciences.

 Undergraduate Research